rubyforgood/rubyforgood.org--old/sponsors.md

 - Name and URL included in email blasts to attendees
 - Recognition in the welcome announcements
-- At one mealtime (breakfasts, lunches or dinner) on each of the three days we will give a shout out to your company and what you do.
+- At one mealtime (breakfasts, lunches or dinner) on each of the three days we will give a shout out to your company
 - Listed on the website
 - Mention on Twitter
-- Option to pass out swag at the event
 - Three tickets to attend the conference

 </div>